DrowningSpectre/Project_AVRDude/ReadMe.md

    1. avrdude: The main command to run Avrdude.

    2. -c avrispmkii: Selects the programmer used for communication with the AVR chip.
-In this case, "avrispmkii," a common AVR programmer.
+In this case, "avrispmkii," a common AVR programmer. arduino

+                   avrdude -c ?    \\to list all supported programmer devices.

+      Programmers Examples:

+        - usbasp
+        - usbtiny
+        - avrisp
+        - avrispmkII
+        - stk500
+        - jtag2
+        - dragon_isp
+        - buspirate
+        - ftdi_syncbb
+        - linuxspi

-   3. -B16: Sets the bit rate for serial communication with the AVR chip to 16.
+   4. -B16: Sets the bit rate for serial communication with the AVR chip to 16.
 The B stands for "baud rate."

-   4. -p attiny85: Selects the specific AVR chip to be accessed.
+   5. -p attiny85: Selects the specific AVR chip to be accessed.
 In this case, the ATtiny85.

+                     avrdude -p ?   \\to list all supported devices.

+      Device Examples:

+        - attiny13
+        - attiny85
+        - atmega8
+        - atmega328p
+        - atmega2560
+        - atxmega128a1

-   5. -U flash:w:"%hex":a: The main command to write firmware (hex file) to the AVR chip. flash:w: means writing to the chip’s flash memory. %hex is the path to the hex file.
+   7. -U flash:w:"%hex":a: The main command to write firmware (hex file) to the AVR chip. flash:w: means writing to the chip’s flash memory. %hex is the path to the hex file.
 The :a at the end means the file is transferred in ASCII mode.

-   6. -B %clk: Dynamically adjusts the serial communication bit rate according to the chip clock frequency. %clk stands for the chip clock.
+   8. -B %clk: Dynamically adjusts the serial communication bit rate according to the chip clock frequency. %clk stands for the chip clock.

-   7. -C C:\Programming\avrdude-v7.2-windows-x64\avrdude.conf: Specifies the configuration file for Avrdude.
+   9. -C C:\Programming\avrdude-v7.2-windows-x64\avrdude.conf: Specifies the configuration file for Avrdude.
 This file contains various settings and configurations.

-   8. -P usb: Specifies the communication port for the programmer.
+   10. -P usb: Specifies the communication port for the programmer.
 Here, it is the USB port.

+                    avrdude -P ?    \\lists all available ports, such as USB, COM, or serial interfaces.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------